toptobes/realworld-haskell-scotty-example/README.md

                           # Also holds feature-related DB/error logic.

   Conduit/Identity/       # Holds the code for the JWT-based auth.

-                          # uses argon2 for pw hashing.
+  Errors.hs               # Some code for handling and translating
+                          # feature-specific errors

   Validation.hs           # Some utilities for basic validation
                           # of incoming data.